yodrew/darkroomretreat/manuscript/water.md

 ### basic {#basic-1-water}

 It's a 20L bucket with a toilet seat on top.
-No kidding!
+No kidding.

 - put 2 liters of sawdust in the bottom
 - put 15 liters more sawdust in another bucket by the toilet